Pumpkin Spice Cheesecake

 • Bake in a water bath.
 This helps with even, slower, and indirect baking which aids in creating a silkier, smoother texture.
 It also creates moisture in the oven which helps prevent the top from drying out or cracking.

-How to Tell if Your Cheesecake is Done:
+How to Tell When Cheesecake is Done:

 • Give the top of the cheesecake a delicate poke.
 It is done when the top of the cheesecake is firm but has a slight give and light bounce.
 Emphasis is on the word gentle.